Commencement Information

 Frequently Asked Questions

-We want to help you get answers to your questions quickly!
-Contact the offices below by calling the College switchboard during business hours at 417-667-8181 and asking for the noted extension.
+IMPORTANT NUMBERS We want to help you get answers to your questions quickly!
+Contact the offices below by calling the College between 8 a.m. and 5 p.m. at 417-667-8181.

 OFFICE OF ACADEMIC RECORDS (ext.
 2125) can answer questions about class registration, grades, transcripts, transfer credits and graduation requirements.

-HOUSING OFFICE (ext.
-2104) can answer questions about roommate and hall assignments and provide general information about the residence halls.
-Housing information will be emailed the first of July for those students with completed health files.
-It will be important that you check your email throughout the summer for updates and new information.
+RESIDENCE LIFE (ext.
+2304) can answer questions about roommate and hall assignments and provide general information about the residence halls.
+It is important that you check your email throughout the summer for updates and new information.

 OFFICE OF STUDENT LIFE (ext.
-2126) can answer questions about Orientation, health services, personal counseling, chartered buses to the airport, Family Weekend and local churches.
-This office also provides information about student activities, clubs and organizations and athletics.
+2126) can answer questions about New Student Orientation, the airport shuttles, and can assist you with contacting the offices for questions about health services, personal counseling, student activities, and athletics.

 FREQUENTLY ASKED QUESTIONS (FAQS)